 The mission of the RiverCenter is to bring together a variety of artists and audiences for the entertainment, education and enrichment of the cultural life of our region.

-Since the days of the Columbus Challenge, which built RiverCenter and sparked the growth of downtown and all that exists there today, RiverCenter has become central to area artists, providing a home for the Columbus Symphony, the Youth Orchestra of Greater Columbus, Cantus Columbus, the Columbus Ballet and CSU’s Schwob School of Music, creating the cultural hub for the West Georgia region.
+Since the days of the Columbus Challenge, which built RiverCenter and sparked the growth of downtown and all that exists there today, RiverCenter has become central to area artists, providing a home for the Columbus Symphony, the Columbus Ballet and CSU’s Schwob School of Music, creating the cultural hub for the West Georgia region.

 Each year, RiverCenter presents a season of 20-30 major productions, including celebrated artists in music, theatre and dance, and supports hundreds of additional concerts and community functions.
 The gem of Columbus’ cultural arts scene, RiverCenter has presented internationally acclaimed artists such as Gladys Knight, Jerry Seinfeld, Vince Gill, Lyle Lovett and Mannheim Steamroller, as well as an amazing variety of Broadway's best shows, including Beautiful, Jersey Boys and Waitress.